What is an endometrial biopsy?

 When struggling with undiagnosed female infertility, patients can undergo an endometrial biopsy to evaluate the uterine lining tissue for abnormalities.
 By sampling this tissue, doctors and fertility specialists can diagnose conditions that are interfering with fertility or causing other issues, such as abnormal bleeding.

-An endometrial biopsy is typically performed as part of the diagnostic process for patients who are experiencing certain conditions such as:
+An endometrial biopsy is sometimes performed as part of the diagnostic process for those who are experiencing the following conditions:

-Before your treatment, you will need to stop taking any blood-thinning medications.
-We will plan your biopsy around your menstrual cycle, so we may ask you to track it leading up to the test.
+Before undergoing an endometrial biopsy, you will need to stop taking any blood-thinning medications.
+Your endometrial biopsy will be planned around your menstrual cycle, so you may be asked to track it leading up to this test.

-You will most likely need to wear a sanitary napkin immediately after the procedure.
-You must avoid using tampons for the first few days.
-You will also be asked to refrain from strenuous physical activity, including sexual intercourse, for about three days.
-Post-treatment side effects often associated with this test include:
+After the procedure, you’ll likely need to wear a sanitary napkin and avoid using tampons for the first few days.
+It’s also important you refrain from strenuous physical activity and sexual intercourse for three days following the biopsy.

-Any discomfort can usually be managed with over-the-counter pain medication.
-If you experience any abnormal side effects, it is important that you contact us immediately.
+If you experience discomfort, you can manage this with over-the-counter pain medication.
+If you experience abnormal side effects, contact your doctor immediately.

-First and foremost, it is important that an endometrial biopsy is not performed while you are pregnant, because it can lead to a miscarriage.
-Although it is rare, there is also a chance that the uterine wall may become punctured.
-You can minimize these risks by trusting your care to a reputable practice.
+It’s essential that this procedure is not performed while the patient is pregnant, as this can lead to a miscarriage.
+Although rare, it’s also possible that the uterine wall may become punctured.
+Minimize these risks by trusting your care to a reputable practice.